Skip to content

 The following are not allowed during a live coding interview:

 Depending on the role you applied for you may be offered to go through a Live Coding Interview.
 This is a 60-minute live coding interview conducted in HackerRank, consisting of a 50-minute coding session, and a short wrap-up with questions.
-You’ll work with one of our engineers (and possibly a trainee) on a coding problem similar to your previous technical screen.
+You’ll work with one of our engineers (and possibly a trainee) on a simplified version of a real-life problem to solve.

 During the interview, you’ll meet with one of our Engineers who will give you a problem to solve.